-At this point, you may be wondering why sunlight is so important to the body.
 This is because when our skin comes into contact with sun rays, we produce something called vitamin D. Similar to how plants use the sun to produce energy, our body synthesizes vitamin D in the skin from sunlight, which assists in a number of crucial functions within the body.
 These include:

 - Normal bone development and maintenance